-Karnataka: Over 20 patients dead as Chamarajanagar hospital runs out of oxygen
+Karnataka: 24 patients dead as Chamarajanagar hospital allegedly runs out of oxygen

 According to News18, all the patients who died were on oxygen support.

 District in-charge Minister Suresh Kumar said that they were waiting for a death audit report, ANI reported.
+Indian Administrative Service officer Shivayogi Kalasada has been asked to conduct an inquiry into the matter and submit a report within three days.

+“Strict action will be taken against those who are responsible for the shortage of oxygen supply to the hospital,” Kumar said.

 Meanwhile, Karnataka Chief Minister BS Yediyurappa has spoken to Chamarajanagar district collector and called for an emergency Cabinet meeting on Tuesday.

+The Congress demanded the resignation of the Karnataka health minister after the incident.

+“Died or killed,” party leader Rahul Gandhi asked on Twitter.
+“My heartfelt condolences to their families.
+How much more suffering before the ‘system’ wakes up?”

 Oxygen crisis